 Appearances of the 2018-19 season include three role and house debuts: he sings Rodolfo in La bohème for Dorset Opera Festival; the Duke in Rigoletto at Scottish Opera; and Don José in Carmen with Seattle Opera.
 He has worked with a distinguished list of conductors and directors including Calixto Bieito, Mariame Clément, Alexander Joel, Daniel Kramer, Cornelius Meister, Sir Jonathan Miller, Tomaš Netopil, and Alberto Zedda amongst many others.

 Born in Northern England, Adam Smith studied the violin from the age of four and having been accepted with a scholarship, he was graduated from the Royal Northern College of Music with a first class honours degree in music with additional degrees from the International Opera Course at the Guildhall School of Music and Drama and a Master of Music with Distinction.

-He has appeared extensively on the concert platform including a special performance at the 65th anniversary of 'Victory in Europe' day for the Royal British Legion in Liverpool Cathedral.
-Adam regularly performs Oratorio, these have included Handel’s Messiah and Handel’s Samson, Haydn’s The Seasons, Nelson Mass, Harmoniemesse and Stabat Mater, Hummel’s Mass in Eb, Hidas’ Requiem, Karl Jenkins’ The Armed Man, Rossini’s Petite Messe Solonelle, Bruckner’s Te Deum, Mendelssohn’s Hymn of Praise and Mendelssohn’s Elijah.
-He has also performed famous song cycles such as ‘The diary of one who disappeared’ by Leos Janacek as well as Liszt’s ‘Three Petrarch Sonnets’.
+Adam Smith has appeared extensively on the concert platform including a special performance at the 65th anniversary of 'Victory in Europe' day for the Royal British Legion.
+The tenor regularly sings Oratorio and his appearances include performances of Handel’s Messiah and Handel’s Samson, Haydn’s The Seasons, Lord Nelson Mass, Harmoniemesse, and Stabat Mater, Hummel’s Mass in E-flat, Frigyes Hidas’ Requiem, Karl Jenkins’ The Armed Man, Rossini’s Petite Messe Solonelle, Bruckner’s Te Deum, and Mendelssohn’s Hymn of Praise and Elijah.
+He has performed famous song cycles such as The Diary of One Who Vanished by Janáček as well as Three Petrarch Sonnets of Liszt.